 The road to access Jim Jim falls is a 4WD-only track.
 It’s in the southern escarpment country of Kakadu National Park, in Australia’s Northern Territory, about 60km off the Kakadu Highway.

-Turn off about 45km south of Jabiru along the Kakadu Highway, it’s then approximately another 50km of unsealed corrugated gravel road to the Garnamarr camping area.
+Turn off about 45km south of Jabiru along the Kakadu Highway, it’s then approximately another 50km of unsealed corrugated gravel road to the Karnamarr camping area.

 From this point, only high clearance 4WD vehicles can continue the 5km to the Jim Jim Falls car park, during the dry season.